All posts

 Can I include screenshots in a Sortio watch folder?

 Yes.
-On Pro, point a watch folder at ~/Pictures/Screenshots (or wherever you save them), with a prompt that says "rename by OCR'd content and route to dated subfolders."
+On Pro, point a watch folder at ~/Pictures/Screenshots (or wherever you save them), with a prompt that says "rename to YYYY-MM-DD_HHMM_Screenshot.png and route into YYYY-MM subfolders."
 Every screenshot you take is renamed within seconds of being saved, which means the Screenshots folder stays tidy automatically without needing manual cleanup runs.